dmolsen/YoutubePlayer/README.md

 Thanks to James Coglan for coming up with some [great ideas](http://blog.jcoglan.com/2008/05/22/dispatching-youtube-api-events-to-individual-javascript-objects/) on overcoming the limited Flash-JavaScript communication offered by the YouTube APIs with a very well designed interface.
 Thanks to Anurag Mishra for putting together the [initial release](https://github.com/AnuragMishra/YoutubePlayer).Thanks to Ryan Schneider for [providing code](https://github.com/ryanschneider/YoutubePlayer/blob/master/YoutubePlayer.js) to customize the player.

+## Demo

+See a demo of the script at [http://dmolsen.com/youtube-player/](http://dmolsen.com/youtube-player/).
+It was also used in West Virginia University's [2011 Holiday Card project](http://happyholidays.wvu.edu/).

 ## Usage

 Include `YoutubePlayer.js` and its dependency `SWFObject`.